FELPSTS/FELPSTS/README.md

 🎓 Systems Analysis and Development Student<p>
 💻 Passionate about Back-End Development<p>
-🚀 Exploring Django, MongoDB, Redis, and REST APIs<p>
+🚀 Exploring .net, C# and advanced architecture

 ### 💡 About Me